Todos Santos Cuchumatan, Guatemala

 By Sheila Mary Koch

 The majority of area inhabitants are of Mayan lineage and the predominant language spoken is Mam, a Maya dialect.
-It is one of the places where most people still wear traditional dress called Tipicos and practice the ways of their ancestors.
+It is one of the places where most people still wear the traditional dress called Tipicos and practice the ways of their ancestors.

 People are the main attraction of Todos Santos.
-Throughout Guatemala and beyond, post cards and tour books feature the faces of Todos Santeros (males) wearing their distinctive red pants, dark blue chaps and striped shirts with ornately embroidered collars.
+Throughout Guatemala and beyond, postcards and tour books feature the faces of Todos Santeros (males) wearing their distinctive red pants, dark blue chaps, and striped shirts with ornately embroidered collars.

 The area is also excellent for hiking.
 Torre, the highest peak in Guatemala, is a three-hour hike.
 From the top, you can see five of Guatemala’s volcanoes and even Mexico.
 Both language schools do weekly hikes there.
 The trailhead is reached off the highway 15 minutes outside town by bus.

 BEST UNUSUAL ATTRACTIONS

 Dia de Todos Santos on November 1 is famous for its horse race and traditional dancing.
 In the race, participants ride bareback from one point to another, taking a drink at each stop.
 The winner is the last person to fall off his horse.
 See below for more about the horserace.

 By foot, you can reach the Tuj Qman Txun Mayan ceremonial ruins located 10 minutes from the town center.
 Compared to other archaeological sights in Guatemala, Tuj Qman Txun is humble but worth the uphill trek.

 Like a sauna, a wood fire is built under the pile of rocks inside.
 When the smoke has cleared, the chuj is ready for the bather to crawl inside.
-A caldron of water is placed in the fire to heat.
+A cauldron of water is placed in the fire to heat.
 Another cold pot of water is placed inside along with an empty vessel to mix the two to a comfortable temperature.

-There are two major language schools in Todos Santos that teach Spanish, Mam and coordinate weaving classes with local women.
+There are two major language schools in Todos Santos that teach Spanish, Mam, and coordinate weaving classes with local women.
 These schools are actively involved in the community and use a portion of their profits for social programs such as reforestation, educational scholarships, purchasing library books, and women’s collectives.

-Both schools are similarly priced, offer the same subjects and come highly recommended by former students.
+Both schools are similarly priced, offer the same subjects, and come highly recommended by former students.
 If you are interested in studying in Todos Santos, visit both schools to see which one best suits your taste.
 Even if you don’t enroll, take advantage of the daily and nightly cultural programs that are available at a small cost to non-students.

 For example, one 80-year-old gentleman spoke of the days when everyone traveled for days by foot to work in the fincas (plantations).
 The schools also provide informational programs about the more recent history made by the country’s tragic civil war in the early 80s.